princeton-nlp/HELMET/helmet.md

 ## Using HELMET for future developments

+Using HELMET is easy!
-To use HELMET, it's easy!
-Simply clone our [GitHub repository](https://github.com/princeton-nlp/HELMET) and everything is ready to go after setting up the environment!
+Simply clone our [GitHub repository](https://github.com/princeton-nlp/HELMET) and everything is ready to go after setting up the environment; see the repo for more details!
 There are many practical reasons to using HELMET as well:

 ### Diverse domains